Chirag-ahir/SFC-Preparation/README.md

 Schema Builder is a tool that lets you visualise and edit your data model.
 It’s useful for designing and understanding complex data models like the company’s employees and all sales (Setup > Schema Builder)

 What is Data loader?<br>
 Data Loader is a client application for the bulk import or export of data.
-Use it to insert, update, delete, or export Salesforce records.
+Use it to insert, update, delete, or export Salesforce records.<br>
+- When you import data into salesforce through dataloader, once import completes success file and error file wil generate which will show you results & errors of your operation.<br>
+- While exporting data through dataloader, it is allowing you to select which fields you want to export for any object also allow you to add any filter condition.<br>
+- Watch complete video here: https://youtu.be/fnPXaq5A-2c?si=j1DbTCtQIBa7ec3r

 What are two ways to import data into SFC?<br>
 Data import wizard (Setup > Data import wizard - Supports <= 50000 Records)<br>